talkable/talkable-docs/source/campaigns/campaign_types.rst

 Invite
 ------

-Invite campaigns are powerful and versatile.
+Invite campaigns allow site visitors to share with their friends from anywhere on your site.
+Invite campaigns are both powerful and versatile.
+Multiple Invite campaigns can be run simultaneously for maximum results.
-They increase the number of new customers by giving anyone an opportunity to invite their Friends from various high traffic locations on the website as well as outside the website.
-You can set up multiple Invite campaigns to run simultaneously.

 .. image:: /_static/img/campaign_types/invite.png
    :alt: Campaign Type - Invite,